msilaev/MLOps_example/README.md

 ## Project Description

 This project is a sentiment analysis application that uses machine learning to classify text data into positive or negative sentiments.
-The project is built using Python and leverages various tools and frameworks such as Flask, DVC, MLflow, Docker, and GitHub Actions for CI/CD.
+The project uses Python and leverages various tools and frameworks such as Flask, DVC, MLflow, Docker, and GitHub Actions for CI/CD.
 Project created with MLOps-Template cookiecutter.
 For more info: https://mlopsstudygroup.github.io/mlops-guide/.
-For DVC remote repository AWS S3 bucket is used as a primary option.
+For the DVC remote repository, the AWS S3 bucket is used as a primary option.
 It can be changed to the local remote for developing purposes.

 Besides DVC repository models and artifacts such as tokens vectorizers are registered in MLflow backend.
-By using Mlops app different models can be chosen to be used in REST API to analyse user data.
+Using the Mlops app different models can be chosen to be used in REST API to analyze user data.